A systematic approach to technical documentation authoring.

 Diátaxis identifies four modes of documentation - tutorials, how-to guides, technical reference and explanation.
 It derives its structure from the relationship between them.

-Technical documentation should be structured explicitly around these four types, and should keep them all separate and distinct from each other.
+Technical documentation should be structured explicitly around these four types, and should keep them separate and distinct from each other.

 In other words, what we call documentation is fundamentally not one thing, but four.
 Understanding the implications of this, and how those four different things work, can help improve most documentation.